The Social Lawyers Thailand can assist you in any field of family law.

 2) HOW CAN A FOREIGN NATIONAL HELP HIS PARTNER IN AVOIDING INCAUTIOUS LAND DEALS

-To feel as the genie of the lamp is a beautiful sensation, but one day the wish could be "tirak tirak buy me a house, my family is very poor and you can use it when you want".
+To feel like the genie of the lamp is a wonderful sensation, but one day the wish could be "tirak tirak buy me a house, my family is very poor, and you can use it when you want".

-You might be wanting to grant such a wish, but at the same time you don't want to loose your money.
+You might be wanting to grant such a wish, but at the same time, you don't want to lose your money.
 What shall you do then?

 Here are your answers:

-1) Never, ever pay anything in cash, but with a proper legit bank transfer indicating the reason of the operation.
+1) Never, ever pay anything in cash, but with a proper legit bank transfer indicating the reason for the operation.

 3) Do it with love.
-This may look as a "non legal" advice, but it is.
-We are in Thailand, where tradition and law often overlap, love opens many doors and it will be seriously taken in consideration by local courts that, let me say it without any flattering intent, are usually very just and human.
+This may look like a bit of "non-legal" advice, but it is.
+We are in Thailand, where tradition and law often overlap, love opens many doors, and it will be seriously taken in consideration by local courts that, let me say it without any flattering intent, are usually very just and human.

 4) If you think to live with her, legally marry her.

-2) provided that you pay with a traceable bank operation, a contract properly done, in two languages which should include Thai, would cost maybe a few baht but it will avoid you many future headaches.
-Make no mistake, a contract in certain cases, as we will explain in our next number, might not be a full guarantee, but it helps greatly.
+2) provided that you pay with a traceable bank operation, a contract adequately done, in two languages which should include Thai, would cost maybe a few baht but it will avoid you many future headaches.
+Make no mistake, a contract in some instances, as we will explain in our next number, might not be a full guarantee, but it helps greatly.

-3) the third point doesn't need any further explication, it will suffice to repeat and emphasize as it could have positive legal repercussions in the evaluation of a court case.
+3) the third point doesn't need any further explication; it will suffice to repeat and emphasise as it could have positive legal repercussions in the evaluation of a court case.
 At least marry her with a traditional ceremony.

-4) Legal marriage guarantees to both spouses 50% of the goods purchased after the registration of the acts and details can be mentioned and specified in the marriage certificate.
+4) Statutory marriage guarantees to both spouses 50% of the goods purchased after the registration of the acts and details can be mentioned and specified in the marriage certificate.

-But if all this will surely protect the Farang from their partners there is an other aspect which is not less important: how to protect both Farang and spouse from wrong, tricky or non legit investments.
-In our next number we will unveil in simple terms the "secrets" and essential knowledge you should acquire before investing in the beautiful, though sometimes difficult to understand country side.
+But if all this will surely protect the Farang from their partners, there is another aspect which is not less important: how to protect both Farang and spouse from wrong, tricky or non-legit investments.
+In our next number, we will unveil in simple terms the "secrets" and essential knowledge you should acquire before investing in the beautiful, though sometimes challenging to understand the countryside.

 How to protect your self and your Thai family ...

-we have emphasized how "protecting ourself" could not be enough to avoid troubles.
+We have emphasized how "protecting ourself" could not be enough to avoid troubles.
 We need indeed to be sure that our partner, or the family of our partner, will not fall into some tricks them-selves.
-Do not forget that thai girls, especially the ones coming from the country, are normally inclined to trust their neighbors.
+Do not forget that Thai girls, especially the ones coming from the country, usually are inclined to trust their neighbours.
 But it is your money that we are talking about and being a Thai, knowing the language and the environment are not the only requirements necessary to avoid scams and frauds.
-In fact, believe it or not, I know more thai country girls who in "good faith" are victims of frauds then foreign husbands.
+In fact, believe it or not, I know more Thai country girls who in "good faith" are victims of frauds then foreign husbands.

-Today, before buying land, you should scrupulously check the document, regardless of the reassurances of your often legally-speaking "naive" partner.
+Today, before buying land, you should carefully check the document, regardless of the reassurances of your often legally-speaking "naive" partner.

 Most of the Thais are not yet aware that the registration and cataloguing system of land in Thailand is undergoing a profound reformation and, as it is happening to many aspects of society, the government seems to have one single, clear idea in mind: the law must be respected.

-In our case, an easy example will clear this concept: until today, most of the people living in the country-side have been buying and selling land passing each other whatever document including the so called SBK (pronounced Soo Boo Khoo) despite the law established that a SBK can not be transferred for at least 10 years and that most of the other documents are not transferable at all.
+In our case, an easy example will clear this concept: until today, most of the people living in the country-side have been buying and selling land passing each other whatever document including the so-called SBK (pronounced Soo Boo Khoo) despite the law established that an SBK can not be transferred for at least 10 years and that most of the other documents are not transferable at all.
 Nowadays a special force is investigating if the acting-owners of land registered with various documents are in fact the rightful owners.
-The risk in some cases can be the loss of the property.
+The risk, in some cases, can be the loss of the property.

 The only document which guarantees the full ownership of land in Thailand is the "Chanot" (title deed) followed by the "No So Sam".
-The rest, including the most common and popular property-registration documents do no guarantee the "ownership" at all, but just the use of it, under specified conditions, for a certain, limited number of years.
+The rest, including the most common and popular property-registration documents, do not guarantee the "ownership" at all, but just the use of it, under specified conditions, for a limited number of years.

-This is why the price of land with chanot is far more expensive then the cost of land registered with different documents.
+This is why the price of land with chanot is far higher than the cost of land registered with different documents.

-So, ask first for the title deed (chanot) and in case the seller can not produce one, remember that only some government concessions can be transferred, but that it is very unlikely that they could be transformed into a chanot as most people still wrongly believe.
-Should you decide to invest in a government-concession remember that any kind of contract you wish to sign in favor of your Thai family requires the presence and the bestowal of the Pu Yai Baan, the chief of the village.
-He will inform you and your family of the your rights, of the possibility to build on that particular land, and on the possible risks of unclear documentation in the light of the new enforced rules in Thailand.
+So, ask first for the title deed (chanot), and in case the seller can not produce one, remember that only some government concessions can be transferred, but that it is improbable that they could be transformed into a chanot as most people still wrongly believe.
+Should you decide to invest in a government-concession, remember that any contract you wish to sign in favour of your Thai family requires the presence and the bestowal of the Pu Yai Baan, the chief of the village.
+He will inform you and your family of your rights, of the possibility to build on that particular land, and on the possible risks of unclear documentation in the light of the newly enforced rules in Thailand.

-Finally just keep in mind that from next year all land will be subject to taxes as never happened before.
-We are indeed on the verge of an epochal changes and extreme caution is, now more then ever, necessary.
+Finally, just keep in mind that from next year all land will be subject to taxes as never happened before.
+We are indeed on the verge of epochal changes, and extreme caution is, now more than ever, necessary.

 see more info regarding Pre-Marriage (Pre-nuptial) agreements.